plejeune-fr/introduction_to_ml_with_python/README.md

     python -m spacy download en

+As of Spacy v3.0, the syntax is

+    python -m spacy download en_core_web_sm

 ## Submitting Errata

 If you have errata for the (e-)book, please submit them via the [O'Reilly Website](http://www.oreilly.com/catalog/errata.csp?isbn=0636920030515).